lightcycle/MachineLearning/README.md

 This script also writes Tensorboard output, to the 'tensorboard_test' directory.
 This output includes examples of images for which inference was correct and incorrect.

+### Live Demo

+The 'demo' directory contains a simple web app that captures webcam images, and runs inference using the model via a REST service.
+A 'model.ckpt' file with saved model parameters is expected to be in the sibling 'train' directory.

+`gunicorn Demo:app`

+The orange arrows are brightened in proportion to how much the model thinks each is the "up" direction in the photo.

+[TensorFlow Serving](https://tensorflow.github.io/serving) offers a more efficient platform for exposing trained models as service.
+But the process is far from trivial, depends on Google tools (Bazel, gRPC, protobuf), and only builds on Linux.
+Further, the available documentation seems to be out of date.
+After several hours trying to build with Bazel in a Docker container on OSX I just (╯°□°）╯︵ ┻━┻.

 ![Alt text](http://lightcycle.github.io/screenshots/PhotoOrientation.png "Photo Orientation Demo Screenshot")